Skip to content

 While Complement has been beating the omega-3 drum for years, focusing on DHA and EPA is still uncommon.

-Omega-3 fatty acids, specifically EPA and DHA, are crucial for the health of almost every cell in your body, making their daily consumption essential for feeling your best.
-They play a significant role in everything from brain health to managing your cholesterol and supporting your nervous system.
+Omega-3 fatty acids, specifically EPA and DHA, are crucial for the health of almost every cell in your body.

 Challenges for Plant-Based Eaters